About Us

 Coca Leaf

-Coca, or Erythroxylon coca, primarily used in infusions, is a stimulant, analgesic, and blood pressure regulator, which enhances blood oxygenation, reducing respiratory discomfort.
-It also acts as a digestive aid by reducing nausea and stomach pain.
+Coca or Erythroxylon coca is primarily used in infusions.
+It is a stimulant, analgesic, and blood pressure regulator, which helps oxygenate the blood, reducing respiratory discomfort.
+It also acts as a digestive, easing nausea and stomach pain.

 Muña

-Muña, or Minthostachys setosa, is used in infusions for treating headaches, gastritis, and altitude sickness.
-It helps improve breathing, reduce fatigue, and stomach discomfort.
-Like the coca, it is a traditional botanical species in Inca medicine.
+Muña or Minthostachys setosa is used in infusions.
+It has medicinal uses for treating headaches, gastritis, and altitude sickness.
+It helps improve breathing, reduces fatigue, and alleviates stomach discomfort.
+Like coca, it is a traditional botanical species in Inca medicine.

 Capulí

-The Prunus capuli Cav, a 20-meter-tall tree, has three forms of application: the fruit is used as a purifier, the leaves as a cardiac rhythm regulator and for altitude sickness, and the bark of the tree as an anti-rheumatic.
-This plant is also used to relieve cough, bronchitis, and oxygen deprivation.
+Prunus capulí Cav, being a 20-meter tall tree, has three forms of application: the fruit is used as a purgative, the leaves regulate heart rhythm and treat altitude sickness, and the bark of the tree is used as an anti-rheumatic.
+This plant is also used to relieve cough, bronchitis, and oxygen deficiency.

 Mint

-Mint, or Mentha piperita, has a biochemical composition that mainly includes eugenol and rosmarinic acid, which are anticoagulants.
+Mentha piperita contains biochemical components, primarily eugenol and rosmarinic acid, which are anticoagulants.
 These can improve blood circulation, but should be used in minimal doses for people with diabetes.
 It also combats dizziness and headaches.
-Its use, like the plants previously described, is based on infusions.
+Like the plants described earlier, it is used in infusions.

-While medicinal plants are often the first option for treating altitude sickness, they sometimes take time to become effective.
+Medicinal plants are often the first choice for altitude sickness; however, they can take time to be effective.

-• Sorojchi Pills: An option when medicinal plants are ineffective are Sorojchi Pills, which help alleviate symptoms caused by altitude sickness and stimulate the nervous system.
+• Sorojchi Pills: One option if medicinal plants don't work is Sorojchi Pills.
+These capsules help alleviate the symptoms of altitude sickness and stimulate the nervous system.

-• Diamox: Acetazolamide is a common choice that helps improve breathing and reduce symptoms.
-This medication should be taken with plenty of water and works best before reaching high altitude.
+• Diamox: Acetazolamide is a very common option that helps with breathing and reduces symptoms.
+This pill should be taken with plenty of water and works best before reaching a high altitude.